 A contract outlining our Terms & Conditions will be sent to you prior to any money received.
 The remaining balance is paid at least four weeks in advance of the scheduled ceremony.

 When is the outstanding amount due?

-The final payment of any monies owing must be paid prior to the ceremony date.
-We request that this is done four weeks prior.
+The final payment of any monies owing must be paid 30 days prior to the ceremony date.
 For ceremonies booked within four weeks of the ceremony date full payment must be made at time of booking.

 If you need any more information please contact us by email at email@example.com